 Autonomy is important because of the added advantage that even in normal situations a team that can function mostly autonomously is likely to be faster and more productive, in addition to the fact that numerous surveys rank autonomy as the most motivating aspect of any job environment.

-Having purpose driven connection within the team also helps create more active communication online.
-If you’ve ever experienced dead chat channels or other lacklustre online communication, its usually because there is no sense of connection and purpose among the team.
+Having a purpose-driven connection within the team also helps create more active communication online.
+If you’ve ever experienced dead chat channels or other lackluster online communication, it’s usually because there is no sense of connection and purpose among the team.
 Why share when there is just no point?

 But how do we create that, and how do we do that remotely?
 There are many ways to put a strategy together and there has certainly been way too much written about that before me.
 So perhaps the simplest way to approach the challenge is to reverse engineer the statements that I have made above. – Think about what we want to achieve in terms of guidance that helps align decisions and common goals that the team must achieve.
 If a strategy can be articulated along those lines in a clear and practical sense then it potentially becomes far more useful and practicable.